 An integrated joint and combined C4ISR capability is necessary to ensure that accurate and relevant information can be gathered swiftly from various sources and then securely transmitted to forces and their commanders.

-Quadrennial Defense Review Report September 30, 2001
+U.S. Department of Defense Quadrennial Defense Review Report September 30, 20011 problem."

-When asked what single event was most helpful in developing the theory of relativity, problem."
+When asked what single event was most helpful in developing the theory of relativity,